 Various parts or formats of fruits often taste different.

-Offer children a selection of fruits to taste: as a whole to bite into, as slices or chunks, and also samples of the skin, alone.
+Offer children a selection of fruits to taste: whole, in slices or chunks, and samples of the skin by itself.

 When possible, have canned versions and dried versions of the same fruits to taste and compare.

 For example, kids bite into a whole apple, sample slices or chunks of the apple, try some of the peel on its own, and also taste dried and canned apples.
-What are their observations?
+What do they observe?

-For various sensory reasons, some kids have a great deal of difficulty trying new tastes and textures.
-Make these opportunities available to them but avoid pushing beyond their comfort zones.
+For various sensory reasons, some kids may find it challenging to try new tastes and textures.
+Provide these opportunities, but avoid pushing them beyond their comfort zones.

 In classroom settings, double-check with parents about any food allergies before offering more unusual snacks to sample.